modelica/newsletter/_2024-03/fmi-news.md

 #### FMI Layered Standard for for Network Communication (FMI-LS-BUS)

 The version v1.0.0 for CAN, CAN FD, CAN XL is in beta testing currently, and will be demonstrated at the International ASAM Conference in Munich in December.
-In parallel we made progress on the Flexray support and are happy that we could tag [v1.1.0-alpha.1](https://github.com/modelica/fmi-ls-bus/releases/tag/v1.1.0-alpha.1).
+In parallel we made progress on the FlexRay support and are happy that we could tag [v1.1.0-alpha.1](https://github.com/modelica/fmi-ls-bus/releases/tag/v1.1.0-alpha.1).
 Thanks to all contributors and stay tuned.

 ![FMI-LS-BUS-Roadmap](1730807979224.jpg)